DavidePafumi/DavidePafumi.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD candidate at U o L, where I specialize in English and Digital Humanities.
-My research focuses on the discourse analysis of love in the English later Middle Ages, employing vector space models to explore historical texts.
-This work bridges my passion for medieval literature, linguistics, and computational methods.
-Since September 2022, I have been serving as a Graduate Research and Teaching Assistant at the University of Lethbridge.
-In this role, I contribute to the Canterbury Tales Project and support teaching activities in the Department of English.
-Additionally, I am actively involved in academic publishing for thre peer-reviewed journals: _Digital Medievalist_, Digital Studies/Champs Numériques_, and _Vox Medii Aevii_.
-I earned a MA’s in European and American Languages and Literatures from the University of Padua, Italy.
-During my academic journey, I had the privilege of studying as a visiting student at Heidelberg University (Germany) and Nizhny Novgorod (Russia), which enriched my cross-cultural and linguistic perspectives.
-Beyond academia, I have been working as a translator since October 2020 and as a teacher of Italian as a Second Language since May 2017.
-My proficiency in six languages—English, Spanish, French, German, Italian, and Russian—has enabled me to engage in diverse professional and cultural contexts.
-Starting in September 2023, I took on the role of Communication Officer for the Union of Lethbridge Graduate Assistants (ULGA), a student-led union affiliated with the Public Service Alliance of Canada (PSAC).
-In this capacity, I advocate for the rights and interests of graduate employees, ensuring their voices are heard.